"I was sitting in the back of my used minivan in a campus parking lot, when I decided I was going to commit suicide."

 "I grew up on Long Island, and I lost my best friend to a fentanyl overdose.
 I have treatment-resistant depression and bipolar disorder in my family."

-This isn't intellectual curiosity.
+Curiosity doesn't burn this hot.
 This is a man who believes the system is wrong, and he's named the specific enemies.
-In March 2021, he published a pointed attack on the for-profit psychedelic industry's patent land grab, calling out companies attempting to patent "inventions that aren't inventions" and warning against a monopoly that would block affordable access.
-He named Compass Pathways and ATAI Life Sciences directly and challenged scientists who'd signed deals with these companies to make their agreements public.
-His framing: "The law and regulations determine the rules of the game.
+On March 5, 2021, he published "Some Thoughts on For-Profit Psychedelic Startups and Companies," a pointed attack on the industry's patent land grab.
+He called out companies attempting to patent "inventions" that weren't inventions, warned that monopoly behavior would block affordable access, and challenged scientists who had signed deals with Compass Pathways and Christian Angermayer's ATAI Life Sciences to make their agreements public.
+(Angermayer responded publicly.
+The exchange became one of the defining intra-industry debates of the 2021 psychedelic moment.)
+Ferriss's framing was characteristic: "The law and regulations determine the rules of the game.
 Right now, the good actors have one arm tied behind their backs, and the bad actors have few constraints."

-When the FDA rejected MDMA-assisted therapy for PTSD in August 2024, after years of clinical trials that Ferriss had helped fund, the setback didn't slow the mission.
+When the FDA rejected MDMA-assisted therapy for PTSD in August 2024, after years of clinical trials he had helped fund, the setback didn't slow the mission.
 He'd already anticipated institutional resistance.
-His stated strategy: "set the conditions over the next three to five years with private philanthropy" so that federal funding can follow.
+His stated strategy: "set the conditions over the next three to five years with private philanthropy" so federal funding can follow.
 Strategic.
 Patient.
 Principled.
-And underneath it, the same anger that has driven him since East Hampton — the anger of someone who sees exactly what's wrong and can't understand why no one else is fixing it.
+And underneath it, the same engine that has driven him since East Hampton — the engine of someone who sees what's wrong and cannot understand why everyone else is so quiet about it.

 Tim Ferriss's Complicated Relationship with Money

-Then he walked away.
-In October 2015, he published "How to Say No When It Matters Most" and announced an indefinite hiatus from angel investing.
-His journal page from that period included the question: "What is really the worst that could happen if I stopped for six to twelve months?"
-He cited the stress and a feeling that his impact was "minimal in the long run."
-By 2017, he'd left Silicon Valley entirely: "After effectively 'retiring' from angel investing two years ago, I had no professional need to be in the Bay Area."
+What he didn't tell anyone for years was that he hated it.
+October 2015: he posted "How to Say No When It Matters Most" and announced an indefinite hiatus.
+His journal from that period kept asking the same question: "What is really the worst that could happen if I stopped for six to twelve months?"
+He talked about the stress, the deal flow, the feeling that his "impact was minimal in the long run."
+By 2017, he'd left Silicon Valley itself.

 The Verdict the Inner Critic Can't Deliver